kurianbenoy/myblog/posts/2019/2019-06-26-Jewels_from_DGPLUG_training.md

+---
+title: Jewels from DGPLUG training
+type: post
+tags: [Conference, python, linux, Life, dgplug]
+author: Kurian Benoy
+---

 Dgplug conduct awesome FOSS training every year.
 I have decided to participate this years training.
 The following are some of the questions which have been answered during training by experts here.

+Question:

  **mbuf, what are the basics Industry expect from a Bachelors student?**

+Answer:

 ```
 <mbuf> django_master, I cannot answer for the industry, but, there are two schools of thought that you should be familiar with